-In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to standalone financial statements and such internal financial controls with reference to standalone financial statements were operating effectively as at March 31, 2024, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note issued by the ICAI.
+In our opinion, the Company has, in all material respects. adequate internal financial controls with reference to Standalone financial statements and such internal financial controls with reference to Standalone financial statements were operating effectively as at March 31, 2025, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note issued by the ICAI.

-For SRBC & COLLP
+For SRBC&COLLP

-Chartered Accountants

-ICAI Firm Registration Number: 324982E/E300003
+Chartered Accountants ICAI Firm Registration Number: 324982E/E300003

-Membership Number: 213935 UDIN: 24213935BKENGC6639
+Partner Membership Number: 213935 UDIN: 25213935BMOZUK8153

-Place: Pune

-Date: May 10, 2024
+Place of Signature: Pune Date: May 9, 2025